Writing Your Birth Plan

 Before writing your birth plan, tour your birthing facility and schedule a time to talk with your doctor (or practice of doctors), or midwife.
 You cannot begin this until all of your questions are answered.
 You need to know what the standard of care is from the moment you enter the facility until the second you are wheeled out.
-(Are you allowed to walk out? -simple questions like that need to be asked too!)
+(Are you allowed to walk out without the wheelchair? -simple questions like that need to be asked, too!)

 Once you have a basic timeline of events, you can dig into the research and figure out your priorities.
 I have yet to ever see two identical birth plans.
 Make sure to bring your birth team a copy of your plan after it is written.
 Pack a few copies in your birth bag and have your partner pull them out upon arrival when you are in labor.
 Everyone can receive a copy – the doctor, all nurses, anyone who enters the room can be asked to take 2 minutes to ‘Please review my partner’s birth wishes.
 We would really like to be a team through this, and I want her priorities to be known.
 Thank you!’